-From the south-west tower a curtain wall runs due north to the so-called Bohun gate.
+From the SW tower a curtain wall runs due N to the so-called Bohun gate.
 This name appears to be of no real antiquity and cannot be taken as an indication of the builder.
 The rubble curtain linking these two structures has a fine plinth and is fairly obviously contemporary with its terminators.
 The Bohun gate itself is an extraordinary structure with its right-angled entrance.
-No similar gateway could be thought of in this country, although the right-angled turn is somewhat reminiscent of a reversed, and considerably scaled down in size and complexity, Denbigh, Clwyd and a single D-shaped tower entrance is similar to Mortimer’s Tower at Ludlow outer bailey.
-From the Bohun gate a curtain heads off to the north-east, then almost immediately angles further to the north to make a rather uncomfortable join with the keep on the motte.
-It is quite clear that this section of curtain post dates both these structures and it seems from its construction also to date from the tenure of Thomas of Woodstock.
+No similar gateway could be thought of in this country, although the right-angled turn is somewhat reminiscent of a reversed, and considerably scaled down in size and complexity, Denbigh, Clwyd, while a single D-shaped tower entrance is at Mortimer’s Tower in Ludlow castle outer bailey.
+From the Bohun gate a curtain heads off to the NE, then almost immediately angles further to the N to make a rather uncomfortable join with the keep on the motte.
+It is quite clear that this section of curtain post dates both these structures and it seems from its construction also to date from the tenure of Thomas of Woodstock (1377-97).

-Set in the northern apex of the ward is the strong round tower of the keep, isolated from the rest of the castle by its own moat surrounding the motte.
-This fine ashlar tower of four floors is entered by a pointed doorway from which a wall stair runs left down to the basement and a spiral stair to the right rises to the upper floor.
+Set in the N apex of the ward is the strong round tower of the keep, isolated from the rest of the castle by its own moat surrounding the motte.
+This fine ashlar tower of four floors is entered by a pointed doorway from which a mural stair runs left down to the basement and a spiral stair to the right rises to the upper floors.
 Opposite the entrance is a circular turret which houses the well in the basement, and no doubt originally housed a winch which would have allowed water to be drawn to all four floors and possibly even to the battlements.
 Each of the upper floors have four lights with stone window seats, all of which may be original.
-However the reset thirteenth century(?) part of an arrow slit in the buttress of the rebuilt western curtain should remind the viewer that much of this castle was altered when refurbished in the mid-Victorian era by Dr Cobb.
+However, the reset thirteenth century(?) part of an arrow slit in the buttress of the rebuilt western curtain should remind the viewer that much of this castle was altered when refurbished in the mid-Victorian era by Dr Cobb.
 Another point worth noting is the depth the tower sinks into the motte.
-This can clearly be seen here, no doubt due to the Victorian clearances, and suggests that this tower was built on terra firma and that the motte was then piled up around this.
+This suggests that this tower was built on terra firma and that the motte was then piled up around it.
 It may therefore be that the motte at Caldicot is a secondary feature of the earthworks, added after the initial masonry defences.
-Other round tower keeps exist in the Marches at Skenfrith, Bronllys, Tretower, Pembridge, Monmouth (destroyed) and possibly Painscastle.
+Other round tower keeps exist in the Marches at Skenfrith, Bronllys, Tretower, Pembridge, Longtown, Lyonshall, Monmouth (destroyed) and possibly Painscastle.

 From the keep a curtain runs in two roughly equal sweeps to the postern gateway and thence in two more unequal sweeps to the eastern extremity of the ward.
-Running east down the scarp of the motte, just north of the present curtain, can be made out foundations of another wall.
+Running E down the scarp of the motte, just N of the present curtain, can be made out foundations of another wall.
 This is almost certainly the last remnants of the original curtain which was replaced at the command of Thomas Woodstock.
 Set half way along this north front is the impressive rectangular postern gate which still bears the fourteenth century carving of the name of its builder, Thomas of Woodstock.
 Beyond the castle ditch on this front are the remains of the fine counterscarp bank which divided the castle from the old estuary of the River Nedern.
-At the eastern extremity of the castle are fairly late repair works with two semi-octagonal buttresses which almost certainly post-date the works of Thomas of Woodstock.
+At the E extremity of the castle are fairly late repair works with two semi-octagonal buttresses which almost certainly post-date the works of Thomas Woodstock.
 The gap in the defences here was traditionally caused by slighting at the order of Edward IV in the 1460's.
-At the end of this gap is the curiously positioned south-east tower.
-Unusually it does not appear to join snugly with the curtain either to the north or west and consequently it seems best to regard it as alien to the remaining structures around it, though whether it is earlier or later is in fact hard to say.
-The south curtain joins it at a very acute angle and caused the builders several problems in integrating the tower to the hall built inside this curtain traditionally in the 1320's.
+At the end of this gap is the curiously positioned SE tower.
+Unusually it does not appear to join snugly with the curtain either to the N or the and consequently it seems best to regard it as alien to the remaining structures around it, though whether it is earlier or later is in fact hard to say.
+The S curtain joins it at a very acute angle and caused the builders several problems in integrating the tower to the hall built inside this curtain.
+Traditionally this happened in the 1320's.
 The tower seems to have subsequently been used as the solar to the hall.
 It may therefore be best to assign this tower as a contemporary of the Bohun gate and keep, though quite how it integrated into the earlier defences is now difficult to judge.
-The south curtain joining this structure to the Woodstock gate has obviously been heavily rebuilt in the Medieval period in ashlar which was of much better quality than the original much reduced rubble curtain it overlies.
+The S curtain joining this structure to the Woodstock gate has obviously been heavily rebuilt in the Medieval period in ashlar which was of much better quality than the original much reduced rubble curtain it overlies.
 This rebuilding almost certainly pre-dated the work of Thomas Woodstock, which probably accounts for its traditional dating to c.1320.

 Copyright©1994-2007 Paul Martin Remfry